vogdb/english-study-plan/grammar.md

   ### Past perfect
 - The same mechanism to change as in Present Perfect -> Past Perfect.
   It wasn't raining when we went out.
 But it had been raining, so the ground was wet.

+### Have vs Have got
+- Have = Have got for possession, relationship, illness.
+In my opinion 'I've got' is appropriate when you possess smth since some time and want to emphasize that now.
+This equivalence does not work for the past.
+"I'd got" is not used.
+  I have a headache = I've got a headache

+### Articles
+- Articles before countable
+- NO articles before uncountable, plural
+- Countable or not is derived from the meaning
+  Enjoy your trip.
+Have a good time ~ I can't wait.
+I don't have time.
+  Two coffees and an orange juice ~ I don't like coffee.
+- no articles with plurals even you can count them Jack has blue eyes.
+What awful shoes.
+"The news" is an exception and counts as singular.
+- we use "the" with things that are known to be specific when we talk about them: moon, sea, sky, ground, floor, ceiling, door....
+- Even if we don't mean a specific thing we still use "the" with: cinema, theatre, radio, dentist.
+- No articles with: dinner, lunch, breakfast.
+But we use articles when there is an adjective with it.
+  I had lunch an hour ago ~ I had a marvellous lunch an hour ago.
+- No "the" before noun + number
+  Look at page 29.
+(Not the page 29)
+- Places that generally describe your status do not require articles.
+Like: school, university, prison, hospital, church.
+  I am at school now (I'm a pupil and go to school in general) ~ At 12.30 I was at the school (I was in the specific building)
+  Are your children at school today? (not specific building but their usual activity) How do your children get to and from school?
+They walk.
+The school isn't so far.
+- No article with: go to bed, be in bed
+  I'm going to bed now ~ I sat down at the bed (a specific part of furniture)
+- No article with: go to work, be at work, start work...
+- No article with: go home, be at home, get home...
+- No article with: go to sea, be at sea (go, be on a voyage) She went to sea last summer ~ I'd like to live near the sea
+- No articles when we are talking about things or people in general.
+  I'm afraid of spiders.
+  Do you like classical music, books?
+  English people drink a lot of tea ~ The English people I know drink a lot of tea I like working with people who say hi(not all people, but 'people who say hi' is still general) Most people believe that marriage and family life are the basis of society.
+  Someone gave me a book about the history of modern art ~ you can learn from history.
+- No articles with: most people, most books....
+  Most books have title